Ammar03s/Diabetic-Renitopathy-Detection/README.md

 ## Conclusion

 The study demonstrates that:
-- Transfer learning significantly improves model performance for medical imaging tasks
+- Transfer learning improves model performance for DR imaging
 - EfficientNet-B7 with Cross-Entropy Loss provides the most stable and accurate results for DR classification
 - Pre-training on larger, diverse datasets followed by fine-tuning on high-quality clinical data is an effective strategy for automated DR detection